bicidata/bicidata/README.md

 `be-cy` or `be-thy` for a English speaker.
 The first one approximates better to Catalan, Portuguese and Latin Spanish, the second one to Spanish and Galician.

-`bicidate` is a framework to work with the [General Bikeshare Feed Specification](https://github.com/NABSA/gbfs/blob/master/gbfs.md#gbfsjson)
+`bicidata` is a framework to work with the [General Bikeshare Feed Specification](https://github.com/NABSA/gbfs/blob/master/gbfs.md#gbfsjson)
 (GBFS) data and aims to develop several services to collect, process and publish data from GBFS feeds different front-ends, such as, social media bots, etc.